This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Pros

-- M4 chip handles video calls, cloud apps, and 4K video editing simultaneously without thermal throttling
+- M4 chip handles video calls, cloud apps, and 4K editing simultaneously without thermal throttling

 - Near-silent operation — no fan noise during typical office workloads